transiteration/v-world-rice-paddies/README.md

 * Crop the black borders.
 * Cut the dataset into tiles.

+Run the following command:

 `python3 tiles.py`

 Secondly, when `tiles.py` is executed, it creates a JSON file containing the bounding box for the provided dataset.
-Use this JSON file to get all rice paddies polygons coordinates from that area by running `response.py`, and edit the script to provide the correct SAFE folder name:
+Use this JSON file to get all rice paddies polygons coordinates from that area by running `response.py`.

+If an error occurs while requesting data from the V-World Open API, or if it takes too long to process the whole area, you can stop the script and run it later from the previously saved JSON file.

+Run the following command:

 `python3 response.py`

+P.S edit the script to provide the correct SAFE folder name

-Finally, run `masks.py` to mask the tiles using the coordinates from the JSON files, and edit the script to provide the correct SAFE folder name:
+Finally, run `masks.py` to mask the tiles using the coordinates from the JSON files:

+Run the following command:

 `python3 masks.py`

+P.S edit the script to provide the correct SAFE folder name

 ***Example of the Dataset:***